OFFIS-mosaik/mosaik/docs/mosaik-api/low-level.rst

 The entity ID (*eid*) of an object must be unique within a simulator instance.
 For entities in the root list, *type* must be the same as the *model* parameter.
-The type for objects in sub-lists may be anything that can be found in ``meta['models']`` (see :ref:`api.init`).  *rel* is a list of related entities; "related" means that two entities are somehow connect within the simulator, either logically or via a real :term:`data-flow` (e.g., grid nodes are related to their adjacent branches).
+The type for objects in sub-lists may be anything that can be found in ``meta['models']`` (see :ref:`api.init`).  *rel* is an optional list of related entities; "related" means that two entities are somehow connect within the simulator, either logically or via a real :term:`data-flow` (e.g., grid nodes are related to their adjacent branches).
 The *children* entry is optional and may contain a sub-list of entities.

 Example